• Recipes

 Blueberries are harvested in late June and early August.
 They are a perennial crop, meaning they can live for more than two years and will produce fruit every year once they become established.

-When are blueberries ripe
+When are Blueberries Ripe

 Blueberry bushes need to be pruned every year to produce the best fruit.
 There are two types of blueberry bush varieties: highbush and lowbush.